mga-odoo/odoobooks/docs/about.rst

 This book covers the implementation best practices and approach to configure the business applications out-of-the-box regardless of  Odoo versions.
-Each topic on this book try to give solution for the real-life business problem, follow the configuration steps, some page also shows the video for the configuration steps.
+Each topic on this book give you a solution for the real-life business problem, follow the steps and configure application to solve your businness problems, some page you will get the video that explain configuration steps in details.

 .. note:: Some of the topics on this book give the step-by-step configuration through video.
-You can access all the videos at `Youtube Page <https://www.youtube.com/c/MantavyaGajjar>`_ used on this website.
+You can access all those videos at `Youtube Page <https://www.youtube.com/c/MantavyaGajjar>`_ used on this website.

 Author(s)
 ---------